CPH-SEC/CPH-SEC.github.io/cphsec_howtowrite.md

 To make it easier to get started the CPH:SEC Gitbook template was created and is always available in the newest version here: https://github.com/CPH-SEC/CPH-SEC.github.io/blob/master/cphsec_template.md

-Using linux the template can be easely downloaded using wget:
+On linux the template can be easily downloaded using wget:

 ```
 wget https://github.com/CPH-SEC/CPH-SEC.github.io/blob/master/cphsec_template.md